emqx/emqx-docs/en_US/deploy/install-macOS.md

-# Install EMQX Enterprise on macOS
+# Install EMQX on macOS
 This page guides you on installing and starting EMQX on macOS with a zip file.

 Supported versions: